Business & Finance

 Somerville ISD has taken the initiative to recruit and retain highly effective teachers by constructing a Teacher Incentive Allotment Local Designation System.

 Somerville ISD and the Board of Trustees believe teachers make a difference in student academic success.
-Our goal is to focus on retaining and recruiting highly effective teachers through creating a compensation plan in which teachers are rewarded for their teaching skills and student outcomes.
+Our goal is to focus on retaining and recruiting highly effective teachers by creating a compensation plan in which teachers are rewarded for their teaching skills and student outcomes.

 HB 3 established the Teacher Incentive Allotment (TIA) to recognize effective teachers on three different levels, recognized, exemplary, and master.
 These teacher designations generate additional teacher-focused allotment funding for districts in order for them to reward their top performers.